 2. Indian Springs – Florida, USA

 The Indian Springs caves are located on private property, just south of Tallahassee, and are widely regarded the best dive experience in North America.
 There are several points of interest in this cave, including the Wakulla Room, the Power Room, and the Bone Narcosis Room.

 The main passage of the Indian Springs is 180 m (or 600 feet) before divers reach a T-junction and can turn left to go downstream or right to go upstream.
 The Indian Springs offer the enjoyment of a cave dive combined with the challenges of a technical dive.

 Required Certification: Full cave diver, Trimix, and proof of 100 cave dives.

 3. Ben’s Cave – Lucayan National Park, Grand Bahama

 The Grand Bahama is home to the longest freshwater cave system in the world and is a must for adventurous cave divers.
-Home to freshwater eels, shrimp, and mosquito fish, there is a huge amount to see and explore.
+With plenty of marine life, there is a lot to see, with the cave home to freshwater eels, shrimp, and mosquito fish.

 When to Dive: October to June